Porges/ways-to-play/src/articles/cards/ceki/index.md

 Each card in the deck has its own nickname, based on its appearance.

+Translations are mostly from the [SEAlang](https://sealang.net) dictionaries;
-Please note that the table is very wide and scrolls horizontally:
+any mistakes are my own.
+Please note that the table is very wide and scrolls
+horizontally:

 <!--
 The columns in